Ten-Day War: 29 June 1991

 The outbreak of the war galvanised diplomatic efforts by the European Community to find an end to the crisis.
 Three EC foreign ministers met with Slovenian and Yugoslav government representatives in Zagreb during the night of 28–29 June and agreed on a ceasefire plan, but this was not put into practice.
 In the morning, the Slovenians achieved several significant military successes.
-The JNA troops at Ljubljana Airport near Brnik surrendered to Slovenian TO forces, who had surrounded the facility overnight.
+The JNA troops near Brnik surrendered to Slovenian TO forces, who had surrounded the airport overnight.

 In the north, several JNA tanks were captured near Strihovec and later reorganised into a TO tank company.
 JNA special forces attempted a maritime landing at Hrvatini but were ambushed and repulsed by the Slovenians, suffering two dead and three wounded.
-The JNA-held border crossings at Vrtojba and Šentilj also fell to the Slovenian TO, who seized the federal troops' weapons and tanks, providing a much-needed boost to their arsenal.
+The JNA-held border crossings at Vrtojba and Šentilj also fell to the Slovenian TO, who seized the troops' weapons and tanks, providing a much-needed boost to their arsenal.

 The JNA issued an ultimatum to Slovenia, demanding an immediate cessation of hostilities by 09:00 on 30 June.
 In response, the Slovenian Assembly adopted a resolution calling for a peaceful solution to the crisis that did not jeopardise Slovenian independence, and rejected the JNA ultimatum.